 Challenge, kicking yourself out of your habits

-This is really something personal and related to your situation but a lot of the things you probably heard about “getting out of the comfort zone” have some sense.
+This is related to your personal situation but a lot of the things you probably heard about “getting out of the comfort zone” have some sense.

 Take some time to evaluate how much and in what ways you are ok to being out of your comfort zone and be challenged with stuff you know nothing about.
 Push yourself: in different countries, backgrounds, positions,… It will be scary, but it will definitely pay back.

 Keep doing that (and eventually step back), you will be able to outline with more clarity what you enjoy doing, your limits and actual capabilities.

 The human factor

 Give some relevance to what you think about the company business, what felt talking and engaging with your future supervisor and colleagues, what kind of network you will be able to build.
-Like it or not, your will change and (hopefully) grow in your new job (human) environment.
+Like it or not, you will change and (hopefully) grow in your new job (human) environment.